 This should've been done in 3 days.

-In the year 2011 while working at Tech Mahindra, my task delay was suddenly put under a spotlight.
+When I was Sr. Software Engineer and working in an MNC during 2011, my task delay was suddenly put under a spotlight.
 We were running behind but not because of laziness or lack of effort.
 There were delays from other teams, unclear requirements, and changing priorities.
 Still, I was asked to explain myself.
 I calmly walked through the reasons, hoping facts would help.
 They didn’t.
 The mood in the room stayed tense.

 Then my team lead spoke but instead of support, he blamed.
 “You have 3 years of experience, this should’ve been done in 3 days.
 He said it loud, in front of everyone.
 I stayed calm and replied, “You have 9 years of experience.
 Does that mean you can do it in a day?”
 The room went quiet.
 People were surprised, but for the first time, they got the point.